-TheRide should maintain and develop relationships with the many existing transit and transportation providers and local authorities across the County and look to foster new relationships and opportunities.
+TheRide should maintain and develop relationships with the many existing transit and transportation providers, local authorities, institutions and stakeholders across the County and look to foster new relationships and opportunities.

 Where TheRide is not the most appropriate party to take plans forward it should provide support to and work with other lead parties.
 This is particularly important in the development of walking and biking initiatives, the development of local transit hubs and local facilities.